cogentcore/core/tensor/stats/metric/README.md

 ### Value _increases_ with increasing distance (i.e., difference metric)

-* `Euclidean` or `L2Norm`: the square root of the sum of squares differences between tensor values.
+* `NormL2`: the square root of the sum of squares differences between tensor values.
 * `SumSquares`:  the sum of squares differences between tensor values.
-* `Abs`or `L2Norm`: the sum of the absolute value of differences between tensor values.
+* `Abs`or `NormL2`: the sum of the absolute value of differences between tensor values.
 * `Hamming`: the sum of 1s for every element that is different, i.e., "city block" distance.
-* `EuclideanBinTol`:  the `Euclidean` square root of the sum of squares differences between tensor values, with binary tolerance: differences < 0.5 are thresholded to 0.
+* `NormL2BinTol`:  the `NormL2` square root of the sum of squares differences between tensor values, with binary tolerance: differences < 0.5 are thresholded to 0.
 * `SumSquaresBinTol`: the `SumSquares` differences between tensor values,  with binary tolerance: differences < 0.5 are thresholded to 0.
 * `InvCosine`: is 1-`Cosine`, which is useful to convert it to an Increasing metric where more different vectors have larger metric values.
 * `InvCorrelation`: is 1-`Correlation`, which is useful to convert it to an Increasing metric where more different vectors have larger metric values.